 This gradual process allows the skin to stretch over time.
 You'll go to your doctor every week or two to have the saline injected.
 You may experience some discomfort or pressure as the implant expands.

-After the tissue is adequately expanded, your surgeon performs a second surgery to remove the tissue expander and replace it with a permanent implant.
-Some tissue expanders are designed to be left in place, so the second operation may be less extensive.
+After the tissue is adequately expanded, your surgeon performs a second surgery to remove the tissue expander and replace it with a permanent implant, which is placed in the same place as the tissue expander.

-You may be tired and sore for a few weeks after surgery.
-Your doctor can prescribe medication to control your pain.
+You may be tired and sore for several weeks after surgery.
+Your doctor will prescribe medication to help control your pain.